Lyndsii/Ayanami/Information/Commands/FullList.md

 ## Marriage

 Simulates the joys of being married to a person!
+`Please note that I've disabled all of these commands.`

 ### `marry`